stockphrase/no-silo/content/resources/open-handbook/chapter-12.md

 Once on the appropriate floor, use the **whole number line** to find the row where the book is shelved in the stacks.
 Using the example call number, we will look through the stacks for the number `24`.
-The [floormaps](http://www.dartmouth.edu/~library/bakerberry/circ/stacksguides/) are helpful in locating the book's general location on the library floor.
+Each library floor has a [floormaps](http://www.dartmouth.edu/~library/bakerberry/circ/stacksguides/) to help guide you; they are available in .pdf form or are posted on the wall of each floor, near the entrance.

-As you walk through the stacks, look on the ends of each row of books for signs describing the range of books held within the rows.
+As you walk through the stacks, look on the ends of each row for signs describing the range of books held within the row.
 There you will see signs like the one pictured below.

 <div style="text-align:center">{{< figure src="/img/stacks.jpg" >}}